 Georgia law requires that motorists report most car accidents that occur in the state.
 There are serious penalties if a motorist fails to comply, so care and attention are required if you end up in a wreck.
 Police reports often serve as the foundation of any personal liability claim, so this is another incentive for filing a report.
-Contact a car accident lawyer at MG Law if you need help obtaining compensation.
+Contact an accident lawyer at MG Law if you need help obtaining compensation.

 When to File a Police Report

 According to Georgia Code §40-6-273, a motorist must file a report if they get into a crash that results in:

 - Bodily injury

 Death and bodily injury are easy to observe, but what about $500 in damage?
 Some states have much higher thresholds (such as $2,000), but $500 represents not a lot of damage.
 One warped car door or a torn fender should easily cost more than $500 to fix, so the safe choice is to always report an accident if you can see any damage to any of the vehicles involved.